Odds to win the PGA Championship 2020

 PGA Championship Playoff Odds

 So given the chance of a playoff, why not have a punt on this market.
 After 72 holes of golf it seems incredible that two or more players could still be deadlocked at the top, although it is not uncommon.
 Martin Kaymer and Keegan Bradley were the beneficiaries of consecutive playoffs at the tournament in 2010 and 2011 respectively, although there hasn't been one since.
-We're well overdue, and you'll get odds of around +200 on it happening.
+We are overdue, and you'll get odds posted at 4.0 on it happening.

 PGA Championship Top Former Winner Odds